Updated: Oct 12

 To ease heartburn—especially before bed—avoid eating extra-large meals.
 Instead, try to eat smaller amounts more frequently so that you’re nourished but not overloading your digestive system.

-On top of that, you might try sleeping with a wedge-shaped pillow or propping your bed up by a few centimeters.
+On top of that, you might try sleeping with a wedge-shaped pillow or propping your bed up by a few centimetres.
 Keeping yourself at this angle can physically keep the valve closed and help you to rest without painful interruptions from your belly.

 4. Eat and Drink Healthily